 This is the sequence of buyers and sellers – most people who sell their property are also buying at the same time.
-Therefore there can be a chain of a number of sellers, which depend on each other for the sale and purchase of their new properties.
-For example, if one buyer or seller drops out, the chain may collapse.
+Therefore, there can be a chain of a number of sellers, which depend on each other for the sale and purchase of their new properties.

-This is when the owner of the property does not need to sell the property in order to buy another; or the buyer does need to sell in order to buy.
+This is when a buyer does not need to sell a property in order to buy another; or when the seller is not buying on.

-The date when the transaction (either the sale or purchase of a property) is completed, i.e. the date ownership changes.
+The date when the transaction (either the sale or purchase of a property) is completed, i.e. the date you become the owner.

 A statement from the solicitor detailing all financial transactions, including all costs.

 The terms by which the buyer and seller agree to sell/buy the property.
 The Law Society sets standard conditions.
 The lawyer sets special conditions.